taoabc/msoconv/README.md

 # msoconv
 Document convert package which use microsoft automation

-Only for ms windows platform
+Only for windows platform

 ## attention
 1. We use exe to convert first!
-So if you use msoconv in electron, you may need spawn exe in `app.asar.unpacked` folder.
+So if you use msoconv in electron, pay attention to exe in `app.asar.unpacked` folder.
 2. Only support PowerPoint to pdf yet.

 ## next